 This house was not only the home of famed Detroit historian Clarence Monroe Burton, but also the first home of the Burton Historical Collection.
-Appropriately, HistoricDetroit.org had to consult the files at the Burton Historical Collection in order to determine what happened to its former building.
+Appropriately, HistoricDetroit.org had to consult the collection's files in order to determine what happened to its former building and find a picture of it.

 At a Jan.
-7, 1914, meeting of the Detroit Library Commission, Burton officially offered to donate his home on Brainard Street between Cass and Second avenues — packed to the rafters with some 30,000 books, 40,000 pamphlets and 500,000 unpublished papers — to the Detroit Public Library, forming the basis of the Burton Historical Collection.
+7, 1914, meeting of the Detroit Library Commission, Burton officially offered to donate not only his collection but his home on Brainard Street to the Detroit Public Library, thus establishing the historical collection that bears his name.
 In a resolution dated March 16, 1914, the commission acknowledged Burton’s gift as a “rare instance of patriotism, unselfish devotion of scholarship and unprecedented private generosity to the Public Library of Detroit.”

 The Burton Historical Collection would open in the house in September 1915 following a remodeling effort that saw the first floor turned into a reading room and administrative offices, a room on the second set aside as a historical museum, and stacks throughout along with adjacent study rooms.
 This was a reference and research library, meaning that the books and manuscripts could be viewed by the public, but could not be checked out.

-The Burton Collection closed on Brainard in early 1921, and on Feb.
+The Burton Collection closed on Brainard in late 1920 or early 1921, and on Feb.
 7, 1921, the Detroit Public Library began to pack up the collection to prepare for the move.
 Each book and manuscript was said to be carefully packed and given a number to protect it and ensure they made it to their new home.

 After the collection moved to the main library, the house apparently wound up back in Burton's ownership.
 On Sept.
 6, 1932, Burton pulled a permit to turn it into a rooming house.
 He died a month later.
 It's unclear whether his family continued to lease the home or sold it following his passing, but in 1934, the house was turned into the Green Gardens, a beer garden that offered "choice beer" and "good food," as well as dancing.